Oneflow-Inc/oneflow/README.md

     python3 -m pip install oneflow_cu90
     ```

   - Support for latest stable version of CUDA will be prioritized.
-Please upgrade your Nvidia driver and install `oneflow_cu102` if possible.
+Please upgrade your Nvidia driver to version 440.33 or above and install `oneflow_cu102` if possible.
 For more information, please refer to [CUDA compatibility documentation](https://docs.nvidia.com/deploy/cuda-compatibility/index.html).

   - To install nightly release of OneFlow:

     ```
     python3 -m pip install --find-links https://oneflow-inc.github.io/nightly oneflow_cu102
     ```

+  - CPU-only OneFlow is not available for now.

+  - Releases are built with G++/GCC 4.8.5 and cuDNN 7.

 ### Build OneFlow from Source